alanng10/class-lang/Docue/Article/Sande/a.md

 CallOperate is operate that call a maide.
-The operate has syntax that starts with Class of class ClassName, followed by Maide of class MaideName, followed by limit brace round open token, followed by Argue of class Argue, followed by limit brace round close token.
+The operate has syntax that starts with Class of class ClassName, followed by limit dot, followed by Maide of class MaideName, followed by limit brace round open token, followed by Argue of class Argue, followed by limit brace round close token.
 Maide with maide name Maide in class Class is called.
 Argue is passed into the maide being called.